elenderg/PAL-1000/instruções de compilação.md

 `Find a routine given the monikettes.`
 `If the routine is nil, convert the monikettes to a moniker.` `Destroy the monikettes.`
-`If the routine is nil, abort with "I don't know how to '" then the moniker then "'." and the locus; exit.` `Add another fragment given the call internal tag and the routine.`
+`If the routine is nil, abort with "_I don't know how to '_" then the moniker then "_'._" and the locus; exit.` `Add another fragment given the call internal tag and the routine.`

-183. And now we're ready to compile "posigated" terms:
+183. And now we're ready to compile "_posigated_" terms:

 `To compile a term given a rider (posigated term):` `If the compiler's abort flag is set, exit.`
 `Move the rider (compiler rules).`
 `Compile the term given the rider.`
-`If the term's variable is nil, abort with "Invalid posigate, I don't understand the variable '" then the term's phrase then "'." and the rider; exit.`
+`If the term's variable is nil, abort with "_Invalid posigate, I don't understand the variable '_" then the term's phrase then "_'._" and the rider; exit.`
 `Clear the term's phrase.`

-184. And "variable" terms, including those followed by possessives:
+184. And "_variable_" terms, including those followed by possessives:

-`To decide if a string is the start of any variable:` `If the string is "the", say yes.`
+`To decide if a string is the start of any variable:` `If the string is "_the", say yes.`
 `Say no.`

 `To compile a term given a rider (variable):`
 `If the compiler's abort flag is set, exit.`
-`If the current routine is nil, abort with "I don't know what you're trying to pull here." and the rider; exit.` `Move the rider (compiler rules).`
+`If the current routine is nil, abort with "_I don't know what you're trying to pull here._" and the rider; exit.` `Move the rider (compiler rules).`
 `Scan a name given the rider.`
 `Find a variable given the name.`
 `Put the variable into the term's variable.`
-`Put "the " into the term's phrase.`
+`Put "_the "_ into the term's phrase.`
 `Append the name to the term's phrase.`
 `Compile the term given the rider (possessives).`